celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/migrating-to-contractkit-v1.md

 ### Main packages

- - `Connect` depends on the `web3` package and allows you to specify the connection provider and contains some configuration information for signing transactions.
+ - `Connect` handles how we communicate to the our chain nodes.
+It wraps the `web3` library and has its own `rpcCaller` class, to make custom calls to the node.
+It's the layer in charge of knowing how and which parameters are added by Celo, connect to the node, build the message, send it and handle those responses.
- - `ContractKit` depends on `connect` and `wallet-local` and allows you to connect to the Celo network, locally sign transactions and has more configuration options than `connect`.
-It also contains a registry of [Celo core contracts](contracts-wrappers-registry.md) to make it easier to interact with them.
+ - `ContractKit` is a reduced subset of the previous versions of ContractKit.
+This is the layer in charge of loading and using our [core contracts](contracts-wrappers-registry.md).
+Internally, uses the `connect` package described above.
+It has our contracts generated from the ABIs, their wrappers, and also the logic to make claims.

 ### Complementary Packages